JayPanoz/lang-checker/README.md

 ## Dev

+You must have [node and npm installed](https://nodejs.org/en/) on your computer.

 ### Install

 You can either fork the repo if you aim to help improve the lib via PRs.
 Or you can clone it directly if you don’t.